 Greenhouse gas productivity: in the first report, the experts mapped greenhouse gas productivity along global value chains setting the scene for the next research outputs.

-Internal carbon pricing: the team developed two best practice guides to corporate internal carbon pricing together with CDP and presented them at New York Climate Week.
+Internal carbon pricing (ICP): the team developed two best practice guides to corporate internal carbon pricing together with CDP and presented them at New York Climate Week.
 The C-suite guide aims to inspire board members to explore internal carbon pricing as a way to create corporate value.
 The How-to guide provides practical advice to the corporate team implementing internal carbon pricing.
 Building on these guides, a deep dive paper on Internal Carbon Pricing for Low-carbon Finance was published in collaboration with CDP in July 2019.
 An additional briefing paper on Internal Carbon Pricing for Future-proof Supply Chains followed in January 2020, which included a 4-page briefing note for procurement and supply chain professionals.

 In 2020, the CPU partnership came to a close with a two-part webinar series that highlighted the latest practical insights on ICP.
 The webinars included a summary of our publications and discussed what could be next for ICP to unlock its full potential.